 The W.I.O.A.
-In-School Youth (ISY) and Out of School Youth (OSY) program assists eligible students, between the ages of 14 and 24, in reaching the goal of high school graduation or obtaining the GED.
+Out of School Youth (OSY) program assists eligible students, between the ages of 16 and 24, in reaching the goal of obtaining the GED then continuing on to post-secondary education and/or employment.
 We provide a variety of services to assist the student in making reasonable strides toward this goal.
-These services include tutoring, additional counseling, mentoring, transportation reimbursement, childcare assistance, career exploration, incentives and supply provisions as long as there is documented need for these services.
-The program provides a safety net to prevent any student from not obtaining their diploma or GED.
+These services include tuition, tutoring, additional counseling, mentoring, transportation reimbursement, childcare assistance, career exploration, incentives and supply provisions as long as there is documented need for these services.

 WIOA Summer 2014

 Our clients must meet the eligibility requirements of the Workforce Innovation & Opportunity Act.
-This includes meeting family income guidelines (receiving public assistance or having documented disability automatically meets this requirement) and documentation of one additional barrier.
+This includes not having a high school diploma and being out of any school or training, meeting family income guidelines (receiving public assistance or having documented disability automatically meets this requirement) and documentation of one additional barrier.
 These barriers include parenting, pregnancy, homelessness, academic deficiencies (as verified through the TABE assessment), foster placement, previous legal problems, retention, or a documented need for assistance to prevent early exit from school.

-We can assist a client with work experience, obtaining a GED, completing high school, gaining work readiness, leadership development, mentoring, tutoring, supportive services (childcare, transportation reimbursement, etc.).
+We can assist a client with work experience, obtaining a GED, gaining work readiness, leadership development, mentoring, tutoring, supportive services (childcare, transportation reimbursement, etc.).

 Gaming Camp 2014